 The company's growth keeps accelerating.
 The founders are able to hire additional team members and start working on new games.

-InnoGames' second browser game The West is voted "Browser Game of the Year" and receives awards for best game idea, best gameplay, and best role-playing game.
+InnoGames' second browser game The West is named "Browser Game of the Year" by MMO of the Year and receives additional awards for best game design, best game play, and best role-playing.